mikenguyen13/data_analysis/_book/26-quasi-experimental.md

 When overlap is limited, the [Average Treatment Effect] may not be identifiable.
 In some cases, the [Average Treatment Effect on the Treated] remains identifiable, but extreme violations of overlap can make even ATT estimation problematic.
 An alternative estimand, the Average Treatment Effect for the Overlap Population (ATO), may be used instead, focusing on a subpopulation where treatment assignment is not deterministic [@li2018balancing].

+While the ATO offers a practical solution in the presence of limited overlap, researchers may still prefer more conventional estimands like the ATT for interpretability and policy relevance.
+In such cases, **balancing weights** present a valuable alternative to inverse probability weights.
+Unlike Inverse Probability Weighting, which can yield extreme weights under poor overlap, balancing weights directly address covariate imbalance during the estimation process. @ben2023using demonstrate that balancing weights can recover the ATT even when inverse probability weighting fails due to limited overlap.
+Although overlap weights remain an important tool for reducing bias, balancing weights enable researchers to target familiar causal estimands like the ATT, offering a compelling compromise between statistical robustness and interpretability.

 ------------------------------------------------------------------------

 The overlap assumption prevents cases where treatment assignment is deterministic, ensuring that: